 - A7.1.3 All students are examined orally on the thesis, the programme of work, and on the field of study in which the programme lies.
-Oral examinations are to be conducted in English (except where B1.6 Taught Regulations applies). - A7.1.4 The examination arrangements proposed by the School must be approved by the Research Degrees Board before examination can occur.
-Exceptionally, where it has not been possible to confirm an examination team prior to the student's intended submission date, then the student will be allowed to submit pending the examinationarrangements being approved. - A7.1.5 Where for reasons of ill health, disability or comparable valid cause, the Research Degrees Board is satisfied that a student would be put at a serious disadvantage if required to undergo an oral examination, an alternative form of examination may be approved.
-Such approval shall not be given on the grounds that the student's knowledge of the language in which the thesis is presented is inadequate. - A7.1.6 Supervisors may, with the consent of the student, attend the oral examination but must not participate in discussion during the examination and must withdraw prior to the deliberations of the examiners on the outcome of the examination. - A7.1.7 All examiners must complete the preliminary reports before the oral examination takes place. - A7.1.8 The Research Degrees Board makes decisions on the reports and recommendation of the examiners for each student and must be satisfied that the thesis format is in accordance with the University's regulations. - A7.1.9 Where there is a failure to comply with the procedures of the examination process, Research Degree Board may declare the examination null and void and appoint new examiners.
+Oral examinations are to be conducted in English (except where B1.6 Taught Regulations applies). - A7.1.4 The examination arrangements proposed by the School must be approved by the Research Degrees Board before the thesis will be accepted and examination can occur. - A7.1.5 Where for reasons of ill health, disability or comparable valid cause, the Research Degrees Board is satisfied that a student would be put at a serious disadvantage if required to undergo an oral examination, an alternative form of examination may be approved.
+Such approval shall not be given on the grounds that the student's knowledge of the language in which the thesis is presented is inadequate. - A7.1.6 Supervisors may, with the consent of the student, attend the oral examination but must not participate in discussion during the examination and must withdraw prior to the deliberations of the examiners on the outcome of the examination. - A7.1.7 All examiners must complete the preliminary reports before the oral examination takes place. - A7.1.8 The Research Degrees Board must be satisfied that the thesis format is in accordance with the University's regulations. - A7.1.9 Where there is a failure to comply with the procedures of the examination process, Research Degree Board may declare the examination null and void and appoint new examiners. - A7.1.10 The University does not allow recording of any oral examinations by any party.